Coronavirus: The Sci-Fi/Fantasy Conventions Canceled So Far

 On Schedule: MegaCon Orlando, April 16th-19th

-This year’s StokerCon, set to be held in Scarborough, and will hold the Bram Stoker awards.
-Organizers say (as of March 4th), that the convention is moving ahead:
+This year’s StokerCon, set to be held in Scarborough has announced that it is canceling this year.

-“At the moment, the convention can confirm that—as things currently stand—it is still going ahead.
-At this point we have no attendees from China, South Korea or Japan, and just one so far from Italy.
-The UK currently has one of the lowest rates of infection in the world and, even though there has been a warning that there could be more cases in the future, there is no reason at this stage to think that it will have developed into a full-blown pandemic by the middle of April.”
+We have done everything we can to try to continue with StokerCon UK but, unfortunately, this is a fast-changing situation and, even though the UK still has one of the lowest rates of infection in the world, with other countries closing or restricting their borders and, understandably, an increasing number of cancellations, we are left with no choice but to radically reappraise the situation as it now stands.

 Postponed: LA Times Festival of Books, Stories & Ideas, April 18th-19th

-Note: Update: the convention announced that has been rescheduled for August 21st-23rd.